Physical Therapy Treatments For Rheumatoid Arthritis

 Once you receive a diagnosis for rheumatoid arthritis, we can help.

-Here at Capitol Physical Therapy in Washington DC, we’ll design a personalized treatment plan that works with your lifestyle to help with symptom management and prevent flare ups.
+Here at Capitol Physical Therapy, we’ll design a personalized treatment plan that works with your lifestyle to help you manage your symptoms and prevent flare ups.

 Let’s take a look at how.